 - WR-4a The City of Whittier and other appropriate agencies shall inspect facility conditions at the Project Site on a yearly basis.
-Inspections shall also occur after earthquake induced land movement or upon periods of large rainfall in order to verify no leak or rupture risks have developed.
-Inspections shall be completed by personnel with oilfield operations inspection experience (petroleum engineer or equivalent).
-Inspection and violation records shall be available to the public for review within 5 working days of inspections. - WR-4b The Applicant shall properly maintain the associated crude oil pipelines, storage tanks and processing facilities within and outside the Preserve, including smart-pigging according to State of California Office of the State Fire Marshal requirements and the standards outlined by the Department of Oil, Gas and Geothermal Resources, and the Regional Water Quality Control Board.
-Pipeline, tank and processing inspections, including walking the pipelines within the Preserve, shall occur at least daily. - WR-4c The Applicant shall install a leak detection system for crude pipelines in the Preserve and the Colima Road pipeline.
+Inspections shall also occur after earthquake induced land movement or upon periods of large rainfall in order to verify no leak or rupture risks have developed. - WR-4b The Applicant shall properly maintain the associated crude oil pipelines, storage tanks and processing facilities within and outside the Preserve, including smart-pigging according to State of California Office of the State Fire Marshal requirements and the standards outlined by the Department of Oil, Gas and Geothermal Resources, and the Regional Water Quality Control Board.
+Pipeline, tank and processing inspections, including walking the pipelines, shall occur at least daily. - WR-4c The Applicant shall install a leak detection system for crude pipelines in the Preserve and the Colima Road pipeline.
 The system shall include pressure and flow meters, flow balancing, supervisor control and data acquisition system, and a computer alarm system in the event of a suspected leak.
 Temperature, pressure, and flow shall be monitored at each pipeline entry and exit.
 If any variable deviates by more than 10 percent of the normal operating range, the system shall trigger both audible and visual alarms.
 Flow balancing shall be conducted every 5 minutes, 1 hour, 24 hours, and 48 hours with the accuracy defined once the system is established and tested.

 No additional feasible measures beyond the proposed blow-out prevention system and the above mitigation measures are available.
-As a result, the residual impact to water quality would be significant and unavoidable.
+The residual impact to water quality would be significant and unavoidable.

+Impact # Impact Description Phase Residual

+Impact

-Impact # Impact Description Phase Residual Impact WR.5 Reinjection of produced water could potentially impair water quality of aquifers within the Whittier Area of the Central Groundwater Basin.
+WR.5 Reinjection of produced water could potentially impair water quality of aquifers within the Whittier Area of the Central Groundwater Basin.
 Operations and Maintenance Less than Significant